 Uranus is the natural ruler of fame, and at that same time, Kristin had Uranus trine her Pluto (ruler of her 6th house of work), Taylor had Uranus sextile his Neptune (more Neptune), and Robert had Uranus conjunct his Jupiter and sextile his Mars.
-Pluto, at the end of Sagittarius, was sextile Taylor’s 6th house cusp and trine Robert’s north node, but had far less impact than Uranus and Neptune.
+Pluto, at the end of Sagittarius, was sextile Taylor’s 6th house cusp and trine Robert’s North Node, but had far less impact than Uranus and Neptune.

-So, if you’re an aspiring musician or actor looking to make it big, pay close attention to the outer planets in transit.
+So, if you’re an aspiring musician or actor looking to make it big, pay close attention to the outer planets in transit, particularly Uranus and Neptune.